27 Best Things to Do in Connecticut

-The state of Connecticut appears unassuming at first.
-It’s wedged in between major metropolitan areas like New York and Boston, but there’s quite a bit to do in Connecticut!
+The state of Connecticut is small, but there’s tons to do!
 If you’re planning a trip to New England, definitely add Connecticut to your list of places to visit.
 The state has some of the oldest pizzerias in the country, miles of shoreline along the Long Island sound, and plenty of historical sites to explore.
-I lived in Connecticut for 3 years, and in this post, I’m sharing my picks for the 27 best things to do in Connecticut.
-Enjoy!
+I lived in Connecticut for 3 years, and in this post, I’m sharing my picks for the 27 best things to do in Connecticut

 About Connecticut